 UNC Smoke Free

 Smoking has been banned inside University buildings and facilities for years.
-Beginning January 1, 2008, the no-smoking boundary will be expanded to 100 feet from all University facilities, both on and off campus.
-Smoking in state-owned vehicles also will be prohibited.
-This policy will affect employees, students, visitors, and patients of the University Community.
+This now includes vaping due to the indoor quality concern and the potential for triggering fire alarms.
+Smoking in state-owned vehicles is also prohibited.
+This policy affects employees, students, visitors, and patients of the University Community.
 UNC supports this expanded dimension of the no-smoking policy because of its tremendous health benefits for the entire University community.

 If this list of frequently asked questions does not provide the information you need, please send your question to firstname.lastname@example.org.